 In addition to cleaning and repairs, proper swimming pool maintenance includes proper use and handling of equipment.

-This is true of both the summer and winter seasons, as proper shut down and storage of the pool equipment will play a large role in how it continues to operate from year to year.
+This is true of both the summer and winter seasons.
+You need to open and to close your pool the right way to keep it healthy.
+Proper storage of the pool equipment and chemicals will also play a significant role in how it continues to operate from year to year.

 Schedule Your Atlanta Swimming Pool Maintenance Today